-10. Economics
+Economics

-Following the precautionary principle, the European Commission included DCF, estradiol and ethinylestradiol in a priority watchlist.
-Hence, member states have to ensure the monitoring of such pollutants and specify environmental quality standards to be met according the EU Water Framework Directive.
-Due to high cost of compliance with this regulation, the pharmaceutical, water industries and many governments are opposed to it.
-Although high-tech solutions are available all over Europe, their sustainability is usually not achieved, resilience to numerous parameters is questionable, and clear cut evidence is presented in the ETAP papers that these technical solutions are too expensive for many communities.
-Owen and Jobling (2012) reported that to remove ethinylestradiol from wastewater to comply the proposed legislation, granular activated carbon systems should be implemented in all conventional WWTPs.
-The investment cost of such system for a town on 250,000 people would be around € 8 million and its operating costs around € 800,000 per year.
-Hence, wastewater treatment costs will increase significantly which would involve higher water prices.
-A similar conclusion was drawn by Jones et al. (2007) who concluded that the cost of utilizing drinking water technologies to treat wastewater will likely be really expensive.
-In particular, it was estimated that for medium and large sized WWTPs, the capital cost of sand filter and membranes exceeded the cost of the basic activated sludge WWTP by £2.63 and £1.5 million, respectively.
-Moreover, the potential operating costs of the extra treatment processes would be also significantly higher than standard treatment since they would increase by around six times.
+The level of pollutant removal from wastewater exponentially increases the associated costs.
+When the treatment involves micropollutants like the DCF and estrogens, there is also an additional cost due to the advanced technology required.
+Owen and Jobling (2012) reported that, in order to remove EE2 from wastewater to comply with the proposed legislation, GAC systems should be implemented in all conventional WWTPs.
+The investment cost of such a system for a town of 250,000 inhabitants would be around 8 million €, and its operating costs around 800,000 € per year.
+A similar finding was drawn by Jones et al. (2007), who concluded that the cost of utilizing drinking water technologies to treat wastewater will likely be really expensive.
+In particular, it was estimated that for medium- and large-sized WWTPs, the capital cost of sand filter and membranes exceeded the cost of the basic activated sludge WWTP by 2.63 £ and 1.5 million £, respectively.
+Moreover, the potential operating costs of the extra treatment processes would be also significantly higher than standard treatment, since they would increase by around six times.